msucedo/HWdapp/README.md

 that will run vite and our app will be live!

 ## Disclaimer
-I don't consider myself an expert, take this code as what it is (a path to the needed tools, folders, configurations to build, test and deploy locally a dapp)
+you might find bugs, but for the simplicity and goal of the exercise they don't represent a risk, take this code as what it is (a path to the needed tools, folders, configurations to build, test and deploy locally a dapp).

-Please note the goal of this repository is to give a clearer path of how to locally build dapps, I found myself having trouble to understand how to develop locally and now that I have a kinda better idea I wanted to share with anyone interested the tools that I used and make available this simple template.
+Please note the goal of this repository is to give a clearer path of (one in between many choices you have on) how to locally build dapps, I found myself having trouble to understand how to develop locally and now that I have a kinda better idea I wanted to share with anyone interested the tools that I used and make available this simple template.

 - note1: these are not the only tools available to build and deploy dapps.
-- note2: I used solidity 0.8.4 - (no specific reason)
+- note2: I used solidity 0.8.4
 - note3: regarding the alchemy.com account, it is free, from there we just need to create an app and copy the its key
-- note4: I did not talk about some steps because I though you could handle them by yourself (funding your metamask with fake ether, create an alchemy account, etc)
+1. - note4: I did not talk about some steps as they are easily self explanatory (funding your metamask with fake ether, create an alchemy account, etc)
 - note5: any questions, comments, suggestions feel free to ping me at discord @msaucedo#2231